marceloboeira/voik/README.md

 ## Status

-Currently, working on foundation of the storage layer.
+Currently, working in the foundation of the storage layer.

 Checkout the Roadmap for feature-specific details.